 Warnings and Precautions:

 Photosensitivity: Photosensitivity reactions have been observed with OLYSIO® combination therapy.
 Serious photosensitivity reactions resulting in hospitalization have been observed with OLYSIO® in combination with Peg-IFN-alfa and RBV.
 Photosensitivity reactions occurred most frequently in the first 4 weeks of treatment, but can occur at any time during treatment.
 Photosensitivity may present as an exaggerated sunburn reaction, usually affecting areas exposed to light (typically the face, “V” area of the neck, extensor surfaces of the forearms, and dorsa of the hands).
 Manifestations may include burning, erythema, exudation, blistering, and edema.

 Use sun protective measures and limit sun exposure during treatment with OLYSIO®.
 Avoid use of tanning devices during treatment with OLYSIO®.
 Discontinuation of OLYSIO® should be considered if a photosensitivity reaction occurs and patients should be monitored until the reaction has resolved.
-If a decision is made to continue OLYSIOTM in the setting of a photosensitivity reaction, expert consultation is advised.
+If a decision is made to continue OLYSIO® in the setting of a photosensitivity reaction, expert consultation is advised.

 Rash: Rash has been observed with OLYSIO® combination therapy.
 Rash occurred most frequently in the first 4 weeks of treatment, but can occur at any time during treatment.
-Severe rash and rash requiring discontinuation of OLYSIOTM have been reported in subjects receiving OLYSIO® in combination with Peg-IFN-alfa and RBV.
-Most of the rash events in OLYSIOTM-treated patients were of mild or moderate severity.
+Severe rash and rash requiring discontinuation of OLYSIO® have been reported in subjects receiving OLYSIO® in combination with Peg-IFN-alfa and RBV.
+Most of the rash events in OLYSIO®-treated patients were of mild or moderate severity.
 Patients with mild to moderate rashes should be followed for possible progression of rash, including the development of mucosal signs (e.g., oral lesions, conjunctivitis) or systemic symptoms.
-If the rash becomes severe, OLYSIOTM should be discontinued.
+If the rash becomes severe, OLYSIO® should be discontinued.
 Patients should be monitored until the rash has resolved.

-Sulfa Allergy: OLYSIOTM contains a sulfonamide moiety.
+Sulfa Allergy: OLYSIO® contains a sulfonamide moiety.
 In subjects with a history of sulfa allergy (n=16), no increased incidence of rash or photosensitivity reactions has been observed.
-However, there are insufficient data to exclude an association between sulfa allergy and the frequency or severity of adverse reactions observed with the use of OLYSIOTM.
+However, there are insufficient data to exclude an association between sulfa allergy and the frequency or severity of adverse reactions observed with the use of OLYSIO®.

-Risk of Adverse Reactions or Reduced Therapeutic Effect Due to Drug Interactions: Co-administration of OLYSIOTM with substances that are moderate or strong inducers or inhibitors of cytochrome P450 3A (CYP3A) is not recommended as this may lead to significantly lower or higher exposure of simeprevir, respectively, which may result in reduced therapeutic effect or adverse reactions.
+Risk of Adverse Reactions or Reduced Therapeutic Effect Due to Drug Interactions: Co-administration of OLYSIO® with substances that are moderate or strong inducers or inhibitors of cytochrome P450 3A (CYP3A) is not recommended as this may lead to significantly lower or higher exposure of simeprevir, respectively, which may result in reduced therapeutic effect or adverse reactions.

 Use in Specific Populations:

-Renal Impairment: No dose adjustment of OLYSIOTM is required in patients with mild, moderate or severe renal impairment.
-The safety and efficacy of OLYSIOTM have not been studied in HCV-infected patients with severe renal impairment (creatinine clearance below 30 mL/min) or end-stage renal disease, including patients requiring dialysis.
+Renal Impairment: No dose adjustment of OLYSIO® is required in patients with mild, moderate, or severe renal impairment.
+The safety and efficacy of OLYSIO® have not been studied in HCV-infected patients with severe renal impairment (creatinine clearance below 30 mL/min) or end-stage renal disease, including patients requiring dialysis.
 Simeprevir is highly protein-bound; therefore, dialysis is unlikely to result in significant removal of simeprevir.
-Refer to the respective prescribing information for P/R regarding use in patients with renal impairment.

 Liver Transplantation: The safety and efficacy of OLYSIO® have not been studied in liver transplant patients.

 Not a complete list of Uses in Specific Populations.